Sponsor my distilling work simply by sharing the artisan workshop of the Bostonapothecary on social media. Copy, Paste, Support!

 We don’t really recognize the practical distiller today yet they are blooming all around us.
 Kroll likes to celebrate them and believes they may be solely capable of making an uncompromising fine product even though so few then actually drank it (I never fully appreciated that last detail).
 Today many hold practicals with a mild disdain.

 Today, all the new American distillers are practical distillers with very few exceptions (and the acceptance of consultants).
 They’ve started their businesses with grit and determination plus probably only two PDFs and a skimming of this here blog.
 Start up costs are so high that they also often have generational wealth, IPO money, or predatory capital that will eventually rob the best.
 They compete with huge well researched scientific operations who have also monopolized distribution channels.
-Sounds all very American, but somehow the establishment has really won the public over.
+The practicals still all sound all very American, but somehow the consolidated establishment, big Bourbon, has really won the public over.

 The scientific distillers of Kroll’s era were the Seagrams, Hiram Walkers and their Herman Willkies and Paul Kolachovs which were all commodity producers.
 Commodity spirits aren’t exactly authentic, but authentic working people often only drink commodity liquor.
 See why I’m avoiding the authentic concept?